 What is Atrial Fibrillation (AFib)?

 Atrial fibrillation, often referred to as “AFib”, is an irregular heartbeat, a rapid heartbeat, or a quivering of the upper chambers of the heart, called the atria.
-Atrial fibrillation is due to a malfunction in the heart’s electrical system, and is the most common heart irregularity, or cardiac arrhythmia.
+Atrial fibrillation is due to a malfunction in the heart’s electrical system and is the most common heart irregularity or cardiac arrhythmia.
 If you suffer from Atrial Fibrillation, Macy C. Smith, Jr., MD, FACC, FHRS offers a variety of treatment options to his patients in Birmingham, Alabama.